Santa Fe derby

 The Santa Fe derby (Clásico Santafesino in Spanish) is one of the most fiercely contested derbies in Argentine football.
 It is played between local clubs Colón and Unión.
+The two teams have faced each other in three stages.
+First, in the amateur era (1913-1931), then in the professional Santa Fe Football League (1931-1939), and finally within the AFA (1948 onwards).

 Colón play their home games at the Estadio Brigadier General Estanislao López, while Unión play their home games at Estadio 15 de Abril.